ottocoon/datafund-03-analproj/README.md

 - Documentation:      README.md
 - Script:             **yourname_analytics.py**

-Create a new GitHub repository with a default README.md.
+Create a new GitHub repository with a default README.md and the required name.
+After creating it, use git to clone it down to your machine.

+## External Dependencies

+This project will require the following external modules:

+- requests

 ## Version Control with Git